 Private Anthony Jackson, 15715, King's Own Yorkshire Light Infantry, 2nd/4th Battalion

-Antony Jackson was born in Ossett in 1895, the second son of Horbury born George Jackson and his wife Catherine Mary (nee Brannock) who married in summer 1889.
+Anthony Jackson was born in Ossett in 1895, the second son of Horbury born George Jackson and his Irish born wife Catherine Mary (Brannick) who married in summer 1889.
+Catherine was the only daughter of Richard Brannick and Mary (nee Moran).
+Mary later married James Erly in Wakefield in 1871 after moving to England.
 In 1901 George Jackson, his wife and five children were living at Manor Road, Ossett.
 He was working as a railway goods guard and, unusually for the time, Catherine Mary (Kate) was also working, as a rag sorter.

 By 1904 the family, now with six children, had left Ossett for Normanton where George Jackson had gained employment as a church and school caretaker.
 In 1911, Anthony was aged 15 and he, and his elder brother, Ignatious, were both pony drivers in a coal mine.
 Anthony Jackson, aged 22, was to be killed in action in the Great War and the same fate befell his elder brother, Ignatious Jackson, aged 25.